Always-convex harmonic shears: Introduction

-The class $C_H^0$ consists of orientation-preserving harmonic mappings $f=h+\overline g$ in $\mathbb D$ such that $h(0)=g(0)=1-h'(0)=g'(0)=0$ and which map the unit disk onto a convex domain.
 It is known that every orientation-preserving harmonic mapping $f$ which maps the unit disk onto a convex domain is univalent \cite[Thm.~5.7]{CS-S}.
-Therefore, $C_H^0\subset S_H^0$.
-Once more, the requirement on the normalizations of the functions $h$ and $g$ is not that restrictive, since the transformations \eqref{eq-transformation 1} and \eqref{eq-transformation 2} preserve the convexity.
+The class $C_H^0$ consists of harmonic mappings $f=h+\overline g \in S_H^0$ which map $\D$ onto a convex domain.

 The following theorem was proved in \cite{CS-S}.
 We state the result for future reference.

 \begin{other} Let $f=h+\overline g\in S_H^0$.
 Then $f$ maps the unit disk onto a convex domain if and only if for each $t\in[0,\pi)$ the analytic function $h-e^{2it}g$ is convex in the direction $t$. \end{other}